Skuzzle-UK/CppND-Capstone-Hello-World/README.md

 * Promise / Future        `main.cpp L107 vector of futures - results using .get() on L115`

-* Mutex                   `Mutex used in Simulation.cpp L69, 71, 77, 79 and other locations to lock give sole access to terminal output so as not to get muddled output from multiple threads`
+* Mutex                   `Mutex used in Simulation.cpp L69, 71, 77, 79 and other locations to give sole access to terminal output so as not to get muddled output from multiple threads`